My family and I have a regular argument over the value of using Qantas & Virgin points to upgrade to domestic Business Class in Australia.

 The biggest points waste I’ve ever spent was my only other business class upgrade which was on a qantas link flight from Perth to Broome on an old 717 about 5 years ago.

 All my points got me was a slightly bigger tattered old seat on a plane with no back of seat entertainment, barely any recline and worn padding.
-While the service was still fabulous and most of these planes are retired or soon to be or renovated there are still some poorly equipped planes out there.
+While the service was still fabulous and most of these planes are retired or soon to be or renovated there are still some poorly equipped planes out there, particularly on regional routes.
 Always check the aircraft type before booking.

-Its also important to know that like most businesses, both Qantas and Virgin reward loyalty, so the higher your are up in their rewards program the more likely you are to get the upgrade.
-This does mean that the busier your flight, the less likely an upgrade if your not a frequent flyer so try and book on a quieter flight to maximise your upgrade chances.
+It’s also important to know that like most businesses, both Qantas and Virgin reward loyalty, so the higher you are up in their rewards program the more likely you are to get the upgrade.
+This does mean that the busier your flight, the less likely an upgrade if you not a frequent flyer so try and book a quieter flight to maximise your upgrade chances.

 Finally, you will get the best value from your upgrade on a longer flight where you can take advantage of the fancy meals and free drinks!

 Ultimately it comes down to this, if you can’t afford your holiday without booking a free rewards flights then its a no brainier, book the free flight.